crazyfrozenpenguin/maven-archetype-vertx/src/main/resources/archetype-resources/README.md

-# Vert.x Gradle Template
+# Vert.x Maven Template

-Template project for creating a Vert.x module with a Gradle build.
+Template project for creating a Vert.x module with a Maven build.

-Clone this and adapt it to easily develop Vert.x modules using Gradle as your build tool.
+Clone this and adapt it to easily develop Vert.x modules using Maven as your build tool.